OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 -   Source: IFLA Element Sets \"[has international standard number of series or multipart monographic resource](https://www.iflastandards.info/isbd/elements#P1030){:target="_blank"},\" modified.

-**Rule:** Record the International standard number of the series or multipart monograph if it is known.
+**Rule:** Record the international standard number of the series or multipart monograph if it is known.
 The international standard number can come from any source.